 or BU's graduate student Aetna plan.
-Student Health Services (SHS) and Behavioral Medicine Services are available to all students and are located at the Charles River Campus at 881 Commonwealth Avenue; phone 617-353-3569.
-All students whether on their own, preexisting insurance or the BU graduate student Aetna insurance are encouraged to sign up for a PCP physician while in Boston.
+Student Health Services (SHS) (mental health and medical care) are available to all students and are located at the Charles River Campus at 881 Commonwealth Avenue; phone 617-353-3569.
+All students, whether on their own, preexisting insurance or BU graduate student Aetna insurance are encouraged to sign up for a PCP physician while in Boston.
 For help in finding a physician, call BMC Connect to learn more.
 Please see the GMS Student Handbook for more information.